Estimating Large Language Model Capabilities without Labeled Test Data: Confidence Profile Meta-Model

 \section{Confidence Profile Meta-Model}

-We propose a new method that trains a meta-model based on the \textit{confidence profiles} of in-distribution datasets $\{D_i\}^{r}_{i=1}$ to estimate ICL performance.
+We propose a new method that trains a meta-model based on the \textit{confidence profiles} of seen datasets $\{D_i\}^{r}_{i=1}$ to estimate ICL performance.
 We use the term \textit{confidence profile} to denote the distribution of model confidence scores on each example in the dataset.
-We extract the confidence profiles (see Figure \ref{fig:intro}) from each in-distribution dataset and prompt and convert them to feature vector.
-We then train a meta-model to map confidence feature vectors to dataset-level ICL accuracy.
+We extract the confidence profiles (see Figure \ref{fig:intro}) from each seen dataset and convert them to a feature vector.
+We then train a meta-model to map confidence feature vectors to the dataset-level ICL accuracies.
 The benefits of using the confidence feature vector are twofold.
 First, we do not need any labeled test data, which saves annotation costs.
-Second, this approach is widely applicable to any pre-trained language model like GPT3 \cite{brown2020language} and OPT \cite{zhang2022opt}.
+Second, this approach is applicable to any pre-trained language model like GPT3 \cite{brown2020language} and OPT \cite{zhang2022opt}.